Butcher School, Training Program and Course Info

 Certificate in Meat Cutting

-A certificate program is designed for students who want to enter into the meat cutting industry.
-Certificate programs may range from one month for a basic program to 12 months for a more advanced program.
-Classes covered may include food safety, sanitation, portion control and knife handling.
-Additional topics covered may include slaughter, primal fabrication (cutting and wrapping) and storage.
+Certificate programs range from one month for a basic program to 12 months for a more advanced program.
+Students learn about food safety, sanitation, portion control and knife handling.
+Additional topics may include:

 Apprenticeship in Meat Cutting

 An apprenticeship program typically lasts two years and is suitable for individuals who want a career as a butcher.
 In addition to the topics covered in a certificate program, an apprenticeship includes on-the-job training in maintaining merchandise and managing inventory.
-Other subjects that are taught may include filling customer orders, people skills, workplace guidelines and how to deal with customer complaints.
+Other topics include:

 Related to Butcher School, Training Program and Course Info